gicentre/elm-vegalite/docs/changeNotes.md

 # elm-vegaLite changes

-## Pending
+## V5.3.0 ➡ V5.4.0

+### V5.4 Additions

-- Add `fromPosixTime` to allow Elm time functions to be used to generate elm-vegalite `DateTime` values.
+- `fromPosixTime` to allow Elm time functions to be used to generate elm-vegalite `DateTime` values.
 Thanks to @RalfNorthman for the suggestion.

+- `secoZero` to set the default for whether zero is included in the domain of a scale (VL5.6).

+### Corrections

 - Correct `loGrouping` bug that generated a single locale grouping rather than array.
 Thanks @hingew for spotting this.

+### API Documentation

 - Corrected API doc for coLocale example to use correct Elm unicode escape text.

-- Added reference to parent functions in the API docs.
+- Added reference to parent functions to some functions in the API docs.
 This makes it easier to see how a function is used in the context of a larger specification by navigating up the function dependency tree.
-Thanks to @RalfNorthman for the suggested improvement.
+Thanks to @RalfNorthman for the suggested improvement. _Note: this is a work in progress and will be extended to other functions in future releases._

 ### Deprecations

 - Deprecated `dtMonthNum` as it was redundant (use `dtMonth` instead).
 There should be no reason to allow specification of months with numbers as this carries the risk of undefined behaviour for integers outside the range [1,12].
 Thanks to @RalfNorthman for spotting this.

 - `AxisChoice`, `axX` and `axY` deprecated as specific axis choice is specified via `coAxisXFilter` and `coAxisYFilter`.
 These have been redundant since elm-vegalite V2.3.0 but were inadvertently left exposed in the API.

+---

 ## V5.5.2 ➡ V5.3.0